AADad578/CS180/README.md

 ## GUI Class - Vincent Holloway

-This class will handle the GUI and will be called by the Client class.
-It does not have a testing class at the moment because none of the methods are able to be tested automatically as they cause GUI changes.
-Currently, only the layout of the GUI has been created as the rest while be implemented in Phase 3.
+This class will handle the GUI and will only call the Client Class methods for access to database.
+There is no specific testing class as this GUI was physically tested by the team members of this project.
+Currently, the layout of the GUI starts with a welcome screen with two options: "Login" and "Create Account".
+Then after the user enters their information into one of these two options, the main screen appears with a search items bar at the top and four buttons: "Chat", "Add Item", "Remove Item", and "View User Profile".
+The search item bar receives an input of a string that displays items related this string.
+The "Chat" button allows the user to view previous chats with the option to add a message to them or the user can create an entirely new chat.
+The "Add Item" button allows the user to add an item to the database.
+The "Remove Item" button allows the user to remove an item from the database.
+The 'View User Profile" button allows the user to view profile with ability to update it with information including balance and also allows user to delete account.
+The user will exit the GUI by clicking the X at the top right.

 ## Database Class - Ankur Raghavan

-This claas has 3 instance variables which are lists of Items, Chats, and Users.
+This class has 3 instance variables which are lists of Items, Chats, and Users.
 The methods in this class include getters and setters for each of those lists and a toString that converts them to a string using Arrays.toString(A); This object stores all the data for the project and will be written to a file and read.

 ## DatabaseTester Class - Ankur Raghavan